-SECTION III.
+SECTION III

-Badges.
+Badges

-1. Cap Badges consisting of globe and laurel with lion and crown above are to be worn centrally in front of the cap, with the top of the red welt running through the crown and level with the two holes in the crown.
+1. Cap Badges consisting of globe and laurel with lion and crown above are to be worn centrally in front of the cap, with the top of the red welt running through the crown and level with the 2 holes in the crown.
 A composite gilding metal badge is worn by Corporals and below, a composite gilt badge by Bandmasters, Colour Sergeants and Sergeants, and a separate gilt lion and crown badge is worn above a gilt globe and laurel badge by Regimental Sergeants-Major, Quartermaster Sergeants and Staff Bandmasters.
-Cap Badges as described above are also worn on berets by all ranks.
+Cap Badges as described above are also worn on berets by all ranks positioned immediately over the left eye as follows:-